awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: [Endpoint](#ctr-endpoint)

 **DisconnectTimestamp**
-The date and time that the customer endpoint disconnected from Amazon Connect\.
+The date and time that the customer endpoint disconnected from Amazon Connect, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **InitialContactId**